Pangi Valley: History

 Other royal inscriptions in Pangi include two fountain stones at Porthi which were constructed in the reign of Ugar Singh in Sastra Samvat 1 (A.D.1725).

 The state Kothi at Sach also has an inscription in Takri recording the foundation of building by Raja Ugar singh in Samvat 1 (A.D.1725).

-Foot and mule road through Pangi Valley, with the chaini peaks visible in the background.
+Foot and mule road through Pangi Valley, with the chaini peaks visible in the background (c.
+1860–1870).

 After the defeat of Sikhs in Punjab the area opened up to the British.
 In 1864, major Blair Reid who was British superintendent to chamba state convinced the Raja to transfer the management of forests of chamba state including the forests of Pangi to the British Government.
 This was formalized through a lease agreement dated 10 September 1864 for a duration of 99 years, with provisions for revision every 20 years.
 Under the terms of the lease, the British Government agreed to pay the state an annual amount of Rs.
 22,000.
 As a result, the forests of the valley were placed under the direct control of the Imperial Forest Department.The British extensively felled trees from the forests in the region, employing large-scale logging practices.
 The timber was floated downriver to the plains, where it was extracted and utilized for various purposes, including the construction of railway infrastructure and other projects.
 There was a famine in the valley in 1878–79 due to the early arrival of winter and the destruction of crops.
 Grain had to be imported from curah.
 Potatoes were introduced to the valley in 1878 by R.T.
 Burney, then superintendent of Chamba State.

+J. Ph.
+Vogel played a crucial role in deciphering the recorded history of the Pangi Valley by documenting and translating the region's epigraphic heritage.
+Vogel analyzed major stone inscriptions across the villages of Salhi, Luj, Sach, Purthi, and Phindru, though he was unable to examine the fountain stone at Hudan as it had been destroyed by an avalanche.
+In addition to stone epigraphs, he deciphered two significant copper-plate inscriptions of the Mindhal temple issued by Raja Sangram Varman and Raja Prithvi Singh Varman regarding royal land grants to the temple.

+Owing to its geographical isolation, seasonal inaccessibility, economic underdevelopment, and distinct cultural characteristics, the Pangwalas were recognized as a Scheduled Tribe in 1966, and Pangi tehsil was subsequently notified as a Scheduled Area under the Scheduled Areas (Himachal Pradesh) Order, 1975.

 Pangi Valley experienced a catastrophic avalanche disaster during the first and second weeks of March 1979.
 Unseasonal snowfall of 4.5–6 meters was received, burying villages and destroying crops.
 A total of 232 people were killed, and 523 were reported missing in Lahaul and Pangi areas.